 The Holy Dhammakaya belongs to the wholesome party.
 They have bright wholesome mind full of virtues.
 In addition, they are shame of sin, diligent, truthful, and in-line to the pure Dhamma.
 They cultivate merit to end the cycle of birth and foresee the truth of life.
-Those who get close to one who attains the Holy Dhammakaya will feel refreshed, and their sufferings will be solved.
+Those who get close to one who attains the Holy

+Dhammakaya will feel refreshed, and their sufferings will be solved.
 So, the one who attains the Holy Dhammakaya does the duty of the wholesome party.

 The Neutral Dhammakaya neither does good nor bad deed.
-They don't believe in merit and sin, and they live their lives based on past accumulated merit with over-pride.
+They don't believe in merit and sin, and they live their lives based on past accumulated merit with overpride.

-The Evil Dhammakaya or mara belongs to the unwholesome dark party.
+Dhammakava or mara belongs the unwholesome dark party.
 Their mind is sinful.
 They are lazy and selfish while causing troubles to themselves and others.
 They believe in being self (atta).
 These people are hypocrites or pretenders, and they are tricky.
 They misbehave and do not observe moral precepts and have no virtue.
 They don't believe in heaven and hell, merit and sin, as well as having no gratitude.
 Thus, they attempt to continue on the cycle of rebirth.
-Those surrounding them would have suffering and troubles.
-These are the characteristics of people who do the duties of the Evil Dhammakaya.
+Those suffering them surrounding would have and troubles.
+These are the characteristics of people who do the duties of the Evil Dhammakava.